-Card Content Management is finalized in this phase - post issuance applet loading is disabled for ICAO products.
-Any platform patching required as a result of CC maintenance procedures is completed at this point and the platform closed to further amendments.2
+Any platform patching required is completed at this point.
+For e-passport products, Card Content Management is finalized in this phase, thus post issuance applet loading is disabled and the platform closed to further amendments.

 The pre-personalized MRTD together with the IC Identifier is securely delivered from the MRTD manufacturer to the Personalization Agent.
 NXP or the MRTD Manufacturer also provides the relevant parts of the guidance documentation to the Personalization Agent.